 1) Best Time to Go to Bali: May to August!

-For cooler times in Bali, the best time to visit is between the months of May and August, when humidity levels on the island are at its lowest.
+Although preferences vary, for cooler times in Bali, the best time to visit is May to August, when humidity levels on the island are at its lowest.
 During this period the air is drier and pleasant for outdoor activities and overland sightseeing tours.
 The skies in Bali are also clear and blue during this time, which is also great for outdoor and landscape photography.

 2) Hottest Time in Bali